philc/book-notes/business/creativity inc - ed catmull.md

   Provide strong feedback mechanisms, like Pixar's 3-month Braintrust reviews.
 * Candor is a better term/goal than honesty.
   * Candor has less moral baggage than honesty, so it's easier to ask for, and easier to give.
-* Brain trust is their system for straight-talk.
+* Braintrust is their system for straight-talk.
 It roots out mediocrity.
   * Another term for this is "solutions group."
 * The members saw each other as peers.
 There was not energy spent on getting credit for an idea, winning points, pleasing supervisors.
 * By the nature of the deep creative work, the director fuses with the project and loses perspective.
 Passion blinds them.
-The Braintrust helps maintains the perspective.
+The Braintrust helps maintain the perspective.
 * "By removing from the Braintrust the power to mandate solutions, we affect the dynamics of the group in ways I believe are essential."
   * More like "peer review."
 The solutions will be tough, and so the director has to be the one to